 The elimination of measles and rubella as well as the prevention of congenital rubella syndrome, forms part of a global elimination goal [1].
 Progress towards elimination is being monitored on an annual basis through a European Regional Verification Commission for Measles and Rubella Elimination (RVC) established in 2011 [1].
 Elimination of measles and rubella requires sustained overall immunisation coverage of more than 95% and maintenance of low levels of susceptibility across all subgroups of a population [1].

-Data are submitted on a monthly basis by 30 European Union/European Economic Area (EU/EEA) countries for measles, and 29 EU/EEA countries for rubella (Belgium does not submit rubella data to TESSy).
+Data are submitted on a monthly basis by 30 European Union/European Economic Area (EU/EEA) countries for measles, and 29 EU/EEA countries for rubella (Belgium does not submit rubella data to Epipulse Cases).
 All countries routinely report case-based data for both measles and rubella, except Belgium who reports aggregated data for measles (and no rubella data) and Poland who reports case-based measles data but aggregated rubella data.

 In this report, possible, probable and confirmed cases are presented together unless otherwise specified.
 EU case definitions are available for measles and rubella [2], however the definition used can vary by country.
 A summary of each country’s surveillance system, including the case definitions used, is available in the Surveillance Systems Overview Table [3].
 Cases classified as discarded (see notes) are not included in the report.